kanai6344/Sudoku-game/README.md

 A classic 9x9 Sudoku game built with HTML, CSS, and JavaScript.
 This implementation features a clean, responsive interface with game controls, difficulty levels, and validation.

+## Live Demo

+You can view a live version of this tool at [(https://kanai6344.github.io/Sudoku-game/)]

 # Features
 - Complete Sudoku Gameplay: Fill the 9x9 grid according to Sudoku rules